 Bakuman, to me, can be divided in half.
 The first half is very strong, particularly if the process of manga creation interests you.
 It has fun characters and a strong "metafictional" vibe.
 One can easily be sucked into the plight of these two underdog creators and their struggle to get by.
 Any breaks from the "central" story are at least well-tied into it, and their effects on the broader "world" of the mangaka community are shown.
-Unfortunately, around the time PCP gets started, things start going downhill.
+Unfortunately, around the time they finally get a major success started, things start going downhill.
 A previously-cohesive story begins to fragment into a series of short, stuttering arcs.
-Shizuka is essentially pointless and never impacts the story in any way.
-Shiratori's career takes center stage for a while.
-Nanamine makes a strong first impression as a uniquely antagonistic character, and his first story arc is fairly well-handled, if brief, but the second is just a poor rehash of the first, negating the Character Development he seemed to go through and leaving him much more one-dimensional.
-Not all of these arcs are bad (Aoki and Hiramaru's relationship is a standout), but most of them are pointless, failing to serve the broader plot or alter the status quo.
+One artist, Shizuka, is often mentioned but essentially pointless and never impacts the story in any way.
+An assistant's pointless solo career takes center stage for a while to create contrived drama within the main cast and then is never heard from again before a brief mention in the finale.
+Nanamine makes a strong first impression as a uniquely antagonistic character, and his first story arc is fairly well-handled, if brief, but the second is just a poor rehash of the first, negating the Character Development he seemed to go through at the end and leaving him much more one-dimensional.
+Not all of these arcs are bad (two fellow creators' slowly-blossoming relationship is a standout), but most of them are pointless, failing to serve the broader plot or alter the status quo.
 Many could be outright skipped before the finale.
-One gets the impression that the creators were running out of ideas, and throwing mud at the wall to see what stuck before clearing it away to try again when it nothing did.
-The growing cast probably didn't help either, and juggling them all was probably becoming a bit of a chore.
+One gets the impression that the creators were running out of ideas, throwing mud at the wall to see what stuck, and finding little did.
+The growing cast probably didn't help either, and juggling them all was probably becoming a bit of a chore, with many potentially-interesting characters, like one-time rival Iwase and previous-assistant-turned-creator Takahama, simply fading into the background.
 The finale is a little cheesy and preachy on the subject of fandom overreach, but it does wrap things up well enough, resolving the central conflict and giving the characters their storybook ending.
+And, years after the fact, the lesson that fans should learn to accept that artists don't belong to them has only become more resonant.
 I'd still recommend it, but caution readers that Seasonal Rot is definitely a thing.
 It's a quality read, but that quality isn't always even.

 Making Manga Creation Interesting